-- Cash inflows and outflows (cash management) - Expected liabilities from "BSA" contracts and agreements - Maturity date for any of "BSA"'s loans, in case they existed - Placement of excess cash in Murabaha or money market fund with a view of gaining income and preserving capital.
-In case "BSA"'s Executive Committee decided to enter into an unexpected deal, the units' redemption of Murabaha or money market fund takes four business days indicating the liquidity and security of such investments.
+- Cash inflows and outflows (cash management) - Expected liabilities from "BSA" contracts and agreements - Maturity date for any of "BSA"'s loans, in case they existed - Placement of excess cash is placed with money market funds, and local banks, with a view of gaining income and preserving capital.
+In case BSA's Executive Committee decided to enter into an investment opportunity, the units' redemption of open-ended funds takes four business days indicating the liquidity and security of such investments..